zockerhuhn/Honkai-Star-Rail-farm-script/README.md

 ## Using the script
 To change settings open the folder where the script is installed and right click the settings.py file.
 Select open with and open it with a Texteditor of your choice (the default editor of windows should work fine)

-To start the script press the Windows key and enter cmd in the search, right click it, then press run as administrator and confirm. (_For some reason Star Rail requieres you to have administrator privileges to use the mouse while tabbed into the game_)
+To start the script run the main.py file as administrator. (_For some reason Star Rail requieres you to have administrator privileges to use the mouse while tabbed into the game_)

-__This part will change as more features are implemented__

-In Star Rail start your desired combat _domain_ (see known issues for reward layer amount), choose your characters and enter combat
+In Star Rail start your desired combat _domain_ (see known issues for reward layer amount), choose your characters and enter combat (turn on autoplay)

-Enter 'cd [the folder that you installed the script into]' into your terminal

-Enter 'python main.py' into the terminal

 The terminal should now ask you how many rewards you want to farm, type the desired amount (as numbers, __not alphabetically__) and press enter